What’s more disturbing than when someone Tries to Cut YOu Down For NO Reason?

 Aren’t there things you believe in, regardless of what anyone else thinks?
 Don’t you try to live up to those ideals, regardless of what they say?

-Clarify who you are, what you value, and what your purpose is.
+Clarify who you are, what you value, what you believe in, and what your purpose is.
 Then set yourself up to make choices in alignment with self-knowledge.
 Integrity depends on your choices, not on another people’s opinions.
 That’s why, the more you accept who you are, and feel good about your choices, the less it matters what random people think.

 Notice when you feel offended

-Handling criticism with grace doesn’t happen automatically.
+Handling criticism well doesn’t happen automatically.
 What happens automatically is lashing out in the heat of the moment, trying to bury it, or plotting the perfect comeback.
 So don’t be hard on yourself if you struggle.
+It’s normal.

 The first step is to interrupt your automatic reactions.
 This moment of awareness, at whatever point it comes, is the fork in the road where you can turn towards the more dignified path.
-So instead of lying awake at night thinking about the injustice, or going public with your anger—just pause, notice that you feel offended, and intentional rather than reactive.
+So instead of getting carried away—just pause, notice that you feel offended.
+This is the beginning of being proactive instead of reactive.

 Tend to Your Hurt Feelings